 Our standard rolls are 10 square feet each.
 They measure 5 feet long and 2 feet wide.
 Each roll weighs about 50 pounds.

 Western Turf and Hardscapes operates a large fleet of trucks.
 Our sod farm is local, making it easy for us to deliver Monday through Saturday, both mornings and afternoons!
 Each order is harvested fresh the afternoon before your morning delivery and your afternoon deliveries are cut and shipped straight to your home.
 Two days notice guarantees your morning delivery; afternoon deliveries can be called in the same day.
-Call us in the morning and we’ll deliver that afternoon!
+Call us in the morning and we’ll deliver that afternoon (if we have room in the schedule)!
 We stock our yard on Tacchino St. with fresh sod twice a day, so call and let us know how many square feet you need and we’ll hold it for you.

 The term soil amendment refers to any material mixed into a soil and is the most important thing you can do to grow a healthy lawn.
-We recommend using either humus or our "double mix".
-With humus, rototill to a depth of 6 to 8 inches for 3 to 5 cubic yards per 1,000 sq ft of sod you're planting.
-With our double mix, simply lay 4 to 6 inches of compacted double mix on top of your existing soil.
-We deliver both the humus and double mix Monday through Saturday with a two-day notice, or you can pick up during our normal office hours.
+We recommend using either humus or our Triple Mix.
+With humus, rototill to a depth of 6 to 8 inches for 3 to 5 cubic yards per 1,000 sq ft of sod you’re planting.
+With our Triple Mix, simply lay 4 to 6 inches of compacted Triple Mix on top of your existing soil.
+We deliver both the humus and Triple Mix Monday through Saturday with a two-day notice, or you can pick up during our normal office hours.
 For more information on soil, check our Education page.